txross1993/blog/_posts/2023-04-25-golang-text-templates.md

 You were born on 07-09-1989.
 ```

-## Custom Functions
+# Getting Fancy: Custom Functions

 The greeting example is not very personable, since we simply state the person's name and birthday.
 Let's make it more personal by calculating the age from the input birthday string by providing our own custom function to the templater.

 There are two ways you can do this: by providing a method on the struct `Person` or by defining a function that will take arguments and return a single value or return a value and an error.

-As a function:
+## Map of Template Functions with Args
 {% raw %}
 ```golang
 var templateFns = map[string]any{